Small Business Solutions

 Takeaways from Biscom’s webinar with customer, Jared Vishney, CEO of Arctrieval

-The following are excerpts from a webinar discussion with Bill Ho, Biscom CEO describing the process of selecting a cloud fax solution.
-The lessons are valuable for both a small business or department within a larger enterprise who is looking for a more efficient and cost-effective path from on-prem to cloud fax.
+The following are key points from a webinar discussion with Bill Ho, Biscom CEO describing the process Jared used to select a cloud fax solution.
+The lessons are valuable for both a small business or department within a larger enterprise who is looking for a more efficient and cost-effective migration from on-prem fax to cloud fax.

 Lesson 1: Look for Deep Experience in Security and Knowledge of Your Industry

-Any product or service for healthcare and legal has to be 100% secure from creation, storage and transmission to another authorized third party.
-This is non-negotiable.
-Especially in healthcare with HIPAA, HITECH and now the Cures Act, and that’s not to be confused with the CARES Act.
+Healthcare and legal faxes need to be 100% secure from creation, storage, and transmission to another authorized third party., especially in healthcare with HIPAA, HITECH and now the Cures Act.

 Lesson 2: Define the Functional Requirements and Business Model

 We needed a system to fit the technical capabilities, the business case, and work within our SaaS pricing model.
-First and foremost, we are a Microsoft technology partner, we were part of the early BizSpark program, we committed to the Microsoft technology stack, Windows Server, SQL Server, .NET, Enterprise.
+First and foremost, we are a Microsoft technology partner using Windows Server, SQL Server, and .NET.
 And we had to have an API that would integrate with that stack.

-The other things we started looking at was to not invest in hardware beyond what we had.
-Ten years ago, it meant no dedicated fax boards.
-We didn’t want to have to put fax boards into a server and try and keep that configured.
-And then, of course, that meant dedicated phone lines installed.
-And this was all very important.
-Because very early on, we determined that we were going to deliver our services through the cloud.
+The other things we started looking at was to migrate to the cloud, and very early on, we determined that we were going to deliver our own services through the cloud.

 Lesson 3: Criteria for Selecting a Cloud Fax Vendor

 We discovered not all vendors are created equal.